krzysztofradomski/mp/improvements.md

 - rate limiting of the web socket connection
 - game rooms with multiple players / spectators
 - react to preact?
-- react/pixi to v8 when ready
+- react/pixi to v8 when ready, when, if ever have time
-- fix react types
+- fix some weird react types
 - simplify the game state and reducer
-- maybe make it look like the psd? noope, too much work
+- maybe make it look like the psd? noope, too much time